FiLORUX/mpv-broadcast-suite/readme.md

 ---

-## 🙏 Attribution
+## 🙏 Acknowledgements

-This project uses mpv and FFmpeg as underlying technologies.
-Trademarks and copyrights belong to their respective owners.
-This repository distributes configuration and scripts only - no mpv or FFmpeg binaries.
+This suite stands on the shoulders of open-source giants.

-- [**mpv Development Team**](https://github.com/mpv-player/mpv) - Exceptional media player foundation (see [mpv.io](https://mpv.io/))
+It does not distribute their binaries, only configuration and logic designed for professional broadcast environments.

-- [**FFmpeg Project**](https://git.ffmpeg.org/ffmpeg.git) - The silent open(-source) heart pulsing beneath almost every broadcast chain on earth
+- [**mpv Development Team**](https://mpv.io) — the resilient playback engine at its core
-- **EBU (European Broadcasting Union)** - R128 loudness specification
+- [**FFmpeg Project**](https://ffmpeg.org) — the invisible open(-source) heart pulsing beneath almost every broadcast chain on earth
-- **SMPTE (Society of Motion Picture and Television Engineers)** - Timecode standards
+- **EBU (European Broadcasting Union)** — R128 loudness & tech standards
-- **EVS Broadcast Equipment** - Inspiration for timecode display design
+- **SMPTE (Society of Motion Picture and Television Engineers)** — frame-accurate timecode foundations
-- **Broadcast Engineering Community** - Feedback and testing
+- **Broadcast Engineers Worldwide** — for decades of obsessive precision

 ---